LeeT27/ScatterV/README.md

 While it is true that pipelining requires slightly more clock cycles due to the filling and emptying of the pipeline, the quicker clock speed overrides and runs long programs more efficiently

+### Pipeline Registers
-I used 4 groups of hardware registers to transfer data between the 5 stages directly using synchronized `always_ff` blocks in `top_module`:
+I replaced old registers with 4 new groups of hardware registers to transfer data between the 5 stages directly using synchronized `always_ff` blocks in `top_module`:

 #### 1. IF/ID
 * `if_id_pc`